Using Spark with GPFS on the ACCRE Cluster

 The first code block that encapsulates one level of our recursion is the Client block.

-The Client block starts with exporting the SLURM_JOB_ID
+The Client block starts with exporting the SLURM_JOB_ID of the client and a number of

 Spark-specific variables, and because these variables are exported, they will be